 Franziska Brantner has been a Member of the German Bundestag since October 2013.
-She is the Spokeswoman on Children’s and Family policy, the Chairwoman of the Subcommittee on Civilian Crisis Prevention, Conflict Management and Intergrated Action.
-Prior to this, she was a Member of the European Parliament for four years.
-She was the Spokesperson for foreign affairs of the Greens/EFA group in the European Parliament and the Parliament’s standing rapporteur for the Instrument for Stability.
-She also was her group’s chief negotiator for the establishment and review of the European External Action Service (EEAS).
-She served as a Member and coordinator of the Committee on Foreign Affairs, and as a substitute member of the Subcommittee on Security and Defence, the Committee on Women’s Rights and Gender Equality and of the Committee on Budgets.
+She is the Spokeswoman on Children’s and Family policy, and the Chairwoman of the Subcommittee on Civilian Crisis Prevention, Conflict Management and Intergrated Action.
+Prior to this, she was a Member of the European Parliament for four years where she served a number of different roles, including as Spokesperson for foreign affairs of the Greens/EFA group, standing rapporteur for the Instrument for Stability, and as the Green’s chief negotiator for the establishment and review of the European External Action Service (EEAS).
+She holds a Doctorate from the University of Mannheim and a dual degree (M.A. and diplôme) from the School of International and Public Affairs at Columbia University in New York and Sciences Po in Paris.

 Director General, Toledo International Centre for Peace

-He was assistant professor in Theory of the State and International Law at the Universidad Autónoma de México, and of Political Law and Theory of the State at the Universidad de Madrid (1961-1963) before joining the Ministry of Foreign Affairs where he served in numerous functions: Deputy-Director for Africa, Director-General for International Organizations and Conferences, Director-General for Latin-American Affairs and Director of Planning Staff.
+Emilio Cassinello is the Director General at the Toledo International Centre for Peace Law.
+He is also Vice-president of the Euroamerica Foundation; Founding Member and First Secretary General of the US-Spain Council; and acts as advisor and trustee to a number of organisation including the Picasso Museum Foundation in Malaga.
+He has been awarded the “Gran Cruz del Mérito Civil”.
+Cassinello joined the Ministry of Foreign Affairs in 1963 where he served in numerous functions: Deputy-Director for Africa, Director-General for International Organizations and Conferences, Director-General for Latin-American Affairs and Director of Planning Staff.
 He has had a number of Embassy postings, including Chargé d'Affaires in Addis Abeba and Dar es Salaam, Cultural Attaché in Mexico, Spanish Ambassador in Angola and Mexico, and Consul General in New York and Ambassador at large for North American Affairs.
 From 1985 to 1992, Emilio Cassinello was President of the Board of the EXPO'92, S.A. and Commissioner General of the Universal Exposition of Seville, 1992.

 Director, Swisspeace Foundation